soswow/fit-curve/README.md

 // where each element is [x, y] and elements are [first-point, control-point-1, control-point-2, second-point]
 ```

-You can play around with it in these demos:
+You can play around with that in these demos:
 - [2D curve fit](http://soswow.github.io/fit-curve/demo)
 - [3D curve fit](https://nylki.github.io/fit-bezier-3d-visualization/)